At a Glance

 Birdlife:

-Over 240 species have been reported on eBird from North Point State Park.
-There are several eBird hotspots that cover North Point State Park:
+An aggregate total of over 285 species have been reported on eBird from North Point State Park.
+There are seven eBird hotspots that cover the Park:

 The Black Marsh Wildlands host many kinds of herons during summer and in fall migration; Little Blue Herons are abundant and Tricolored Heron is possible.
 Cattle Egrets may be found in farm fields on the way to the park.
 Glossy Ibis also occurs in the park.
 Warblers and other passerines come through during spring and fall migration.
 Wood Ducks nest in the wetlands.